brunotm/wyfast/README.md

 wyfast is a small 64-bit non-cryptographic hash function.

-It is simpler and faster variation of wyhash v5  https://github.com/wangyi-fudan/wyhash
+It is a simpler and faster variation of wyhash v5  https://github.com/wangyi-fudan/wyhash

 ## Performance